Serving

 Restrictions of the Call

-NASA has made available to researchers based at US institutions, 300 hours on the Minerva-Australis facility per semester.
-The time is intended for exoplanet research, primarily of TESS targets but other exoplanet science will be considered.
-Proposed observing time will be allocated in hours and must include all science and calibration observations necessary to accomplish the science.
+NASA has made 300 hours of MINERVA-Australis time per semester available to researchers based at U.S. institutions.
+The observing time is intended for exoplanet research, in particular on TESS targets, thought other exoplanet science will be considered.
+Awarded observing time will be allocated in hours and must include all science and calibration observations necessary to accomplish the science.
 More information can be requested by contacting David Ciardi at NExScI or Rob Wittenmyer at USQ.

 As MINERVA-Australis is a scientific consortium, proposers must abide by the following restrictions:

-• The MINERVA-Australis has listed a set of "Collaboration Targets," which are a set of targets that the collaboration is observing (see LIST HERE ).
-"Collaboration Targets" can be proposed for observation through the NASA time if the proposal principal investigator forms a collaboration with the appropriate MINERVA-Australis collaboration or the proposer and the MINERVA-Australis collaboration member come to a mutual agreement regarding the proposed observations.
+• MINERVA-Australis lists "Collaboration Targets," which is the set of targets that the collaboration is observing (see here).
+"Collaboration Targets" can be proposed for using NASA time if the proposal Principal Investigator (PI) forms a collaboration with the appropriate MINERVA-Australis collaboration, or if the PI and the MINERVA-Australis collaboration member come to a mutual agreement regarding the proposed observations.

 • Observations will be made, on behalf of the NASA observers, in queue-mode by the MINERVA-Australis team.

-• Data obtained for US community observers will be archived at NExScI, through the ExoFOP service.
-Archived data will have the option to have a maximum 12-month proprietary period or of making the data public with no proprietary period.
+• Data obtained for U.S. community observers will be archived at NExScI through the ExoFOP service.
+Archived data will have the option of a maximum 12-month proprietary period, or to make the data public with no proprietary period.

-Publications resulting from data collected as part of the selected programs are requested to include the following acknowledgement:
+Publications resulting from data collected as part of the MINERVA-Australis partnership with NASA are requested to include the following acknowledgement:

 "Data presented herein were obtained with the MINERVA-Australis facility at the Mt.
 Kent Observatory from telescope time allocated through the NN-EXPLORE program.
 NN-EXPLORE is a scientific partnership of the National Aeronautics and Space Administration and the National Science Foundation."